 - Private messaging and “chat” tools: Private messaging and instant communication tools, like texting, require that the message be written.
 These tools allow for good, albeit sometimes slow, communication.
 The linear portion of communication (speaker–encoding–message–decoding–recipient) is easily facilitated in this method of communication, and “feedback” can be given, but “noise” is a frequent saboteur and not always easily identified.
 Why?
 Because non-verbal communication is not present, tone of voice is not easily communicated.
 Written messages can be misinterpreted as aggressive, angry, and/or rude.
 Collaborative tools like Slack include a chat component into their platforms, but offer additional components that make communication more effective.

-- Video communication tools: Discord, Skype, Zoom, and video calls within tools such as Slack are examples of video communication tools that allow you to connect with people visually as well as aurally.
-Whether it’s by chat room or simply dialing someone else with an account, you can have a decent conversation with coworkers as if they were in the room with you.
+- Video communication tools: Discord, Skype, Zoom, and video calls within tools such as Slack are examples of video communication tools that allow you to connect with people in real time.
+Whether it is a chat room or simply connecting with someone else with an account, you can have a conversation with coworkers as if they were in the room with you.
 The benefits are easy to see—not only is there the ability for verbal and listening communication, but non-verbal communication is apparent as well.
 Where a disembodied voice might agree to a decision, a video conference participant might send the non-verbal signal that she is not happy with the ending result.
 The visual bonus allows for heightened feedback in the social communication model, and the ability to clarify when noise exists.

 You can communicate more effectively when you understand the strengths and pitfalls of these digital communication tools.
 Tools that facilitate multiple types of communication (verbal, listening, non-verbal) and allow the completion of the social communication model’s circuit are more likely to aid you in getting your message across to your audience.